-- Referrals should be made using the BGL request form for infertility referrals (for form see page 2 below). - Referrals should be accompanied by provision of a possible reason for the patient's infertility, and only for those patients detailed in the national genomics test directory.
+- Referrals should be made using the BGL request form for infertility referrals (for form see page 2 below). - Referrals should be accompanied by provision of a possible reason for the patient's infertility.

 Target reporting Time: TAT First Line Screen - 42 days